Responsibilities: Developer, Graphic Designer.

 A satirical game about censorship (and also Hitler’s mustache).

-It was swiftly covered on multiple gaming and non-gaming news outlets around the world, including (but not limited to): Kotaku, PC Gamer, WIRED Germany, Riga-based online newspaper Meduza, and Israel’s Mako, Yediot, and even Haredi news site Kikar HaShabat.
+It was swiftly covered on multiple gaming and non-gaming news outlets around the world, including (but not limited to): Kotaku, PC Gamer, WIRED Germany, Riga-based online newspaper Meduza, and Israel’s Mako, Yediot, and even Haredi (ultra-orthodox) news site Kikar HaShabat.

 Did our little protest actually work?
 Though Bethesda is still silent, this just popped up on the Israeli PSN store pic.twitter.com/HXYz7Kj5if